marvinlabs/wpca-products-build-environment/README.md

 #### `grunt prepare-languages`

+When translations need a refresh.

 Runs sequentially: `checktextdomain`, then `makepot`, then `potomo`

 #### `grunt prepare-assets`

+When asset sources have changed and we need to compile them

 Runs sequentially: `less`, then `autoprefixer`, then `uglify`

 #### `grunt prepare-archives`

+When you are ready to release a new version and want to build a zip file for publishing your add-on

 Runs sequentially: `prepare-languages`, then `prepare-assets`, then `compress`

+#### `grunt start-dev`

+When you want to start working with your local web server

+Runs sequentially: `sync`, then `watch`

 ### Tasks available for all plugins